Key points:

 GLNs are like contracts signed between an investor and a banker (or issuer).
 Before investing in a GLN, both parties agree on the conditions such as the timeframe and the strike price, which is the agreed price to exercise the deal.

-If the price of gold stays above the strike price within the agreed time frame, as stated in the terms of the GLN, you will get back your principal with the agreed yield.
+If the price of gold stays above the strike price within the agreed timeframe, you’ll receive your principal plus the agreed yield.

-But if the note falls below the strike price after the agreed timespan, you will receive your principal and agreed yield in spot gold – converted at the strike price – in return.
+But if gold prices fall below the strike price after the agreed timespan, you will receive your principal and agreed yield in spot gold - converted at the strike price upon maturity - in return.
 This spot gold will be credited to your Wealth Management Account, and you can buy and sell it through your Relationship Manager.
 The fair value of your spot gold will be updated daily.

 There are many ways to invest in gold without having to buy physical gold.